-Elective 10 - 12
+Elective 10 - 12 Full Year - 1 Credit

-Helena high and will be required to work hours outside of the normal class time applying and expanding knowledge from stagecraft.
+Technical Theater - Technical Production is the advanced technical theater course and meets at this time in conjunction with Technical theater - stagecraft.
+It requires the successful completion of Technical Theater - Stagecraft, and the signature of the instructor.
+All students in Technical Production will be assigned technical duties for productions at Helena high and will be required to work hours outside of the normal class time applying and expanding knowledge from stagecraft.
 Portfolio, resume, and job completion are required for the student to get a grade in the class.
 Each assignment per semester can and most likely will change and will require the student to act as a member of the production team as assigned.
 Students will be required to be at performances and rehearsals out of class time and during weekends near the production.
 The course can be repeated for credit and will require the student to expand their knowledge in the areas chosen or assigned.